 Plant Miller is a coal-fired power plant located near Quinton, Alabama.
-This EAP covers emergency response procedures for the Plant Miller Ash Pond (the Ash Pond), which is designed and operated to receive and store coal combustion residuals and low volume waste streams produced during the coal-fired electric generating process at Plant Miller.
+This EAP covers emergency response procedures for the Plant Miller Ash Pond (the Ash Pond), which was originally designed and operated to receive and store coal combustion residuals (CCR) and low volume waste streams produced during the coal-fired electric generating process at Plant Miller.
+The Ash Pond is no longer operational and is now undergoing closure construction.
+The Ash Pond no longer receives CCR nor low volume waste streams from the plant.
 An overview of Plant Miller and the surrounding area is shown in Appendix A - Figure 1.

 The Ash Pond is approximately 321 acres in size at its normal pool elevation of 420.5 feet (Appendix A - Figure 2 and Figure 3).
 The Ash Pond was formed with a cross-valley embankment along the south side, and a saddle dike along a portion of the north side.
 Both have a crest elevation of about 426 feet.
 A majority of the slopes are vegetated, with some areas covered with riprap.
 The crest surface is composed of grass and a granular access drive.
 The surface impoundment outlet structure consists of a 96-in diameter concrete riser structure that directs flow to a 96-in diameter concrete discharge pipe on the south side of the embankment.
-The surface impoundment and discharge structure are designed and operated to safely manage the 1000-yr storm event.
+As the impoundment is currently in the process of being closed in place, the free water levels are down since process flows are no longer directed to the pond.
+In addition, a temporary water treatment system has been installed to support closure activities.
+All water discharge from the pond flows through the treatment system and is directed to a new energy dissipation outfall before entering the original discharge flume.
+The surface impoundment and discharge structure are designed and operated to safely manage the 1,000-yr storm event.

 The Ash Pond has been assigned a Significant Hazard Potential classification under 40 C.F.R.
-Part 257.73 of the Environmental Protection Agency's (EPA's) Coal Combustion Residuals (CCR) Rule.
+Part 257.73 of the Environmental Protection Agency's (EPA's) Coal Combustion Residuals (CCR) Rule and the State of Alabama's ADEM Admin.
+Code 335-13-15-.04(4).
 This classification, by definition, indicates that there is no probable loss of human life in the event of a dam/dike failure or misoperation of the facility, but there is a potential for economic loss or environmental damage.
 There are no other dams located in close proximity downstream that could be impacted by the failure of the Ash Pond dam/dike.
 The limits of potential flooding in the event of failure of the Ash Pond dam/dike can be seen on the Inundation Maps, which are included as Appendix B. The provided inundation maps were developed based on the results of routing the breach wave downstream using the computer software, HEC-RAS.
-HEC-RAS is a general application one-dimensional hydraulic model that can perform unsteady flow routing through an open channel system that may also include culverts, bridges, levees, tributaries, storage areas, and other dams.
+HEC-RAS is a general application onedimensional hydraulic model that can perform unsteady flow routing through an open channel system that may also include culverts, bridges, levees, tributaries, storage areas, and other dams.
 Unsteady flow analyses allow for flow conditions that vary temporally and spatially such as a dam breach simulation.
 Breach parameters such as failure time, breach width, and breach side slopes were selected from industry accepted empirical formulas.
 Water surface elevation data was extracted from the hydraulic model and plotted on best available LiDAR topographic information for the downstream areas.